-The LMC Transfer Center has an extensive library of information regarding UC, CSU, out-of-state and private institutions, historically black colleges and universities, and other reference materials.
+The LMC Transfer Center also has an extensive library of information regarding UC, CSU, out-of-state and private institutions, historically black colleges and universities, and other reference materials.
 On-line access to transfer college information is also available.

-LMC participates in many collaborative programs designed to facilitate the transfer process.
-Some examples are Transfer Admission Guarantees (TAG's), Concurrent Enrollment programs, the LMC Transfer Academy, and "On-the-Spot" Admissions.
+Additionally, LMC coordinates many programs designed to facilitate the transfer process.
+Some examples are Transfer Admission Guarantees (TAG's), Concurrent Enrollment programs, "On-the-Spot" Admissions, and the LMC Transfer Academy.